-Assessor instructions: Students must briefly outline three (3) ways we can persuade others by our non-verbal language.
+Students must briefly outline three (3) ways we can persuade others through our non-verbal language.
 Students answer must include three (3) options from the list below.

-- Eye contact look directly at the audience as if you are having a conversation with each one - Gestures use your hands to emphasise key ideas - Facial expressions smile at the audience and look relaxed - Posture and movement stand confidently, don't hide behind a podium, walk and move purposefully - Voice vary your tone (don't speak in a monotone), volume, speak slowly for emphasis, use pauses, don't speak too quickly. - Appearance dress appropriately for the presentation
+- Eye contact look directly at the audience as if you are having a conversation with each one. - Gestures use your hands to emphasise key ideas. - Facial expressions smile at the audience and look relaxed. - Posture and movement stand confidently, don't hide behind a podium, walk and move purposefully. - Voice vary your tone (don't speak in a monotone), volume, speak slowly for emphasis, use pauses, don't speak too quickly. - Appearance dress appropriately for the presentation.

-What is desktop research and what does it include?
+What is desktop research, and what does it include?
 Provide two (2) examples.

-Assessor instructions: Students must provide two (2) examples of desktop research.
-The examples must come from the 7 (seven) options provided below.
+Students must provide two (2) examples of desktop research.
+The examples must come from the seven (7) options provided below.

-- Desktop research is using research that already exists. - Examples: statistics from the ABS, customer service surveys, websites, books, blogs, articles, google scholar
+Question 14 Desktop research is using research that already exists.
+Examples: statistics from the ABS, customer service surveys, webs Google Scholar sites, books, blogs, articles,